WritingsJuly 5, 202612 min read

 Every few months a labmate or colleague asks me how the final stretch of the UBC PhD actually works, and every time I find myself reconstructing the same timeline from memory and old emails.
 I defended in April 2026, so the process is still fresh.
 This post writes it down once, properly.

-A theme of my mentoring is that the biggest barriers in academia are often not ability but access — including access to the tacit knowledge that nobody writes down.
-The thesis endgame is full of exactly that: unwritten lead times, forms with long processing queues, and scheduling realities that can quietly cost you a graduation cycle.
-Consider this my attempt to make those norms explicit.
+The thesis endgame is full of the tacit knowledge that nobody writes down: unwritten lead times, forms with long processing queues, and scheduling realities that can quietly cost you a graduation cycle.
+Consider this guide my attempt to make those norms explicit for the last stretch of the UBC PhD, from the departmental exam to the final approved dissertation.

-Before you rely on this: policies change and programs differ.
+Policies change and programs differ.
 This reflects my experience as a PhD student in Electrical and Computer Engineering (ECE), checked against the Faculty of Graduate and Postdoctoral Studies (G+PS) pages as of July 2026.
-The G+PS pages and your program assistant are authoritative — when in doubt, trust them over this post.
+The G+PS pages and your program assistant are authoritative; when in doubt, trust them over this post.

 The big picture